singlestore-labs/singlestore-hasura-connector/README.md

   --target-connector-link singlestore
 ```

-This will deploy your connector and update your project's metadata.
+This command deploys the connector and updates your project's metadata.

 #### Deploy SingleStore to your own infrastructure